pawamoy/git-changelog/README.md

                         versions).
 Else if there are new features, bump the minor number.
 Else just bump the patch number.
                         Default: False.
+                        Cannot be used with --bump-to --bump-to BUMP_TO     Specify the bump from latest version for the set of unreleased commits.
+Can be one of 'major', 'minor', 'patch' or a valid semver version (eg. 1.2.3).
+                        Cannot be used with --bump-latest.
   -h, --help            Show this help message and exit.
   -i, --in-place        Insert new entries (versions missing from changelog)
                         in-place.
 An output file must be specified.
 With